 To assist with the task of surveying, mapping, and monitoring, the weed program uses a tool called Early Detection and Distribution Mapping Systems, or EDDMaps:

 EDDMaps is a web-based mapping system for documenting invasive species distribution.
-The goal of this mapping system is to maximize the effectiveness and accessibility of the immense numbers of invasive species observations recorded each year.
 EDDMaps combines data from databases, organizations, and volunteer observations, to create a national network of invasive species distribution data that is shared with educators, land managers, conservation biologists, and beyond.
-This data will lends itself to a better understanding of invasive species distribution around the world.
+This data will lend itself to a better understanding of invasive species distribution around the world.

 the app and use your phone to take a photo and GPS point of any suspicious or